edwin-bluekite/cakephp-restkit/README.md

 * Basic authentication (enable in the config, docs will follow)
 * Custom HTTP Status Codes
 * Validation rules for query parameters
+* Automatically REST-enables all controllers in your app
 * Please note that this readme is terribly outdated (will update soon)

 ## Requirements